soyrice/recoder/README.md

 This tool standardizes land use/land cover data from various sources.
 It uses openpyxl to read data from an Excel sheet and runs as an ArcGIS geoprocessing tool to re-code land use/land cover attributes.

-See [Google Drive](https://goo.gl/k8Vsp0) to download/view the template Excel sheet, or clone repository to save Excel template locally.
+See [Google Drive](https://drive.google.com/file/d/0BzpR0X1lXypvVTBTOVpmNWt4OUU/view?usp=sharing) to preview the template Excel sheet, or clone repository to save Excel template locally.

 # Motivation